ProSeCo-Planning/proseco_workspace/README.md

 git clone --recurse-submodules --shallow-submodules https://github.com/ProSeCo-Planning/proseco_workspace.git
 ```

-Once the project is cloned the workspace can be opened with VS Code:
+Once the project is cloned, the workspace can be opened with VS Code:

 ```bash
 code ./proseco_workspace/proseco.code-workspace